Mobile menu

 Men with type 2 refractory celiac disease also appear to experience intestinal lymphoma more often than women.

-Celiac Disease, Infertility and Men
+Celiac Disease, Infertility in Men

 Testing & Diagnosis of Celiac Disease in Men

 Celiac disease tends to be underdiagnosed in men.
 Men with symptoms of celiac disease, especially osteoporosis, are encouraged to be tested for celiac disease.
+The earlier you can catch celiac disease the better since the diagnosis and treatment can significantly improve a person’s overall well-being.

 Blood tests are the first step in a diagnosis of celiac disease.
 Your doctor should order one or more of a series of blood tests to measure the body’s response to gluten.